weaviate/weaviate-io/developers/weaviate/installation/aws-marketplace.md

 ## Billing

-The AWS Marketplace charges for the Weaviate cluster are based on the AWS resources used.
+You will be charged for the Weaviate cluster directly by AWS, based on the resources used.

 This will, for example, include the EC2 instances, EBS volumes, and any other resources used by the cluster.